FAQ

 Q: How do I update my SquareOff Pro firmware?

-BillyGate requires your SquareOff Pro e-board to be running firmware 3.0.5+ and if you are on 2.5.7 (or older) here's how to update it.
+BillyGate requires your SquareOff Pro e-board to be running SquareOff firmware version 3.0.5 (or newer, although BillyGate is currently only tested against 3.0.5) and if you are on 2.5.7 (or older) here's how to update it.

-• Open an issue on the Miko.ai help desk and ask for your SquareOff Pro firmware to be updated to 3.0.5 (or newer) from 2.5.7.
+- Open an issue on the Miko.ai help desk and ask for your SquareOff Pro to be updated to version 3.0.5 firmware.

-• Include in your issue a screenshot of the Board Center page from the SquareOff or Miko Chess app, which shows your current firmare version.
+- Include in your issue two screenshots from the SquareOff or Miko Chess app:

 Q: Why do I need to authenticate BillyGate firmware?